top of page

 NB: Proof of all these charges must be produced.

-• Two sets of documents must be submitted and clearly marked "ZIMRA Copies" and "Importer's" or "Exporter's - Copies".
+2. Submission of Documents: Two sets of documents are submitted, clearly marked "ZIMRA Copy" and "Importer's Copy" or "Exporter's Copy".

-• A clearance fee (prescribed amount) is paid to Zimra (the current minimum is UD$10.00 for a one line entry.
+4. Payment of Clearance Fee: A clearance fee (prescribed amount) is paid to Zimra (the current minimum is US$10.00 for a single line entry and inclusively charge on each additional line included).

 These can be cleared as follows: